ahc80/VLSI-FUN/README.md

-- (Q1) Implement a Concatenate FOR ALL BITS
+- (Q1) Implement a Concatenate
-    -- Audrey, 9/7 EOD
+    -- Andrew, 9/8 EOD
+    -- Note: Need team meeting for this and ask saab about it.
 - (Q1) Implement a testbench for Concatenate
     -- Audrey, 9/7 EOD

 - (Q1) Implement a Red Box
-    -- Audrey, 9/7 EOD
+    -- Andrew, 9/8 EOD
 - (Q1) Implement a testbench for Red Box
     -- Andrew, 9/7 EOD